LongTallJodie/troutopia/README.md

 Troutopia is fairly no-frills and does absolutely no web design for you; all it does is run the webcomic archive with some simple hooks.
 Said hooks are one line bits of text you can drop into any section of your website.

 I taught myself PHP in the process of coding this, so things may or may not work correctly.
-Feel free to shoot any questions about Troutopia to me on Twitter via @theonlytrout or through e-mail via troutcave@gmail.com.
-You could also do me a favor and read my comics at troutcave.net.
+Feel free to shoot any questions about Troutopia to me on Twitter via @LongTallJodie or through e-mail via troutcave@gmail.com.
+I also have a Patreon page at https://www.patreon.com/troutcave.

-A demo is available at https://litbrick.com/.
+A demo of Troutopia in action is available at https://litbrick.com/.

 ## Status